lextm/jekyll-theme-chirpy/_posts/2017-7-3-the-store-about-net-cross-platform-ui-frameworks.md

 This momentum also makes it appealing to use this framework.

-Microsoft just announced [MAUI](https://devblogs.microsoft.com/dotnet/introducing-net-multi-platform-app-ui/), a major upgrade of Xamarin.Forms, as a new option to build cross platform applications.
-However, due to the pandemic, its delivery date has been changed from Nov 2020 to Nov 2021.
-You might install a .NET 6 Preview right now and play with it.
+Microsoft announced [MAUI](https://devblogs.microsoft.com/dotnet/introducing-net-multi-platform-app-ui/), a major upgrade of Xamarin.Forms, as a new option to build cross platform applications.
+However, due to the pandemic, its delivery was delayed several times.
+You can play with it on .NET 6/7.

 ## Uno Platform